 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard GHQ tank battalions.
 The GHQ battalions were still considered infantry and created a “buffer” between the armor forces and infantry to protect the regular army tank battalions from being used by the infantry when they wanted tanks.
 This would allow the Armor Force to develop into a real fighting force.
 To do this the California National Guard was informed on September 1, 1940, that the tank company was being called to federal service for one year.

-The company was scheduled to be called up in November but there appears to have been a lumber strike and the barracks for the battalion could not be built.
-Because of this, the federalization date was pushed back.
-The members of the company were called to the armory the morning of February 10 at 7:00 A.M. and sworn into the U.S. Army as a private first class.
+The tank company was scheduled to be called up on November 25th and serve for one year in the regular Army, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
+In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
+That morning the enlisted men arrived at the armory at 7:00 A.M. and were sworn into the U.S. Army as a private first class.
 The officers had arrived at 6:30 A.M. and had been given physicals days earlier.
 Next, the enlisted men received physicals, and six men – out of the 126 men sworn in that morning – failed their physicals and were released from federal service by noon.
 For the next several days, the men lived in the armory receiving their meals there and sleeping on cots on the drill floor, but a few were allowed to go home to sleep since there wasn’t enough space.
 During this time, they readied their equipment for transport, were issued uniforms and arms, drilled, and did exercise.